 Defining the scope of your CMMS implementation

 - How simple is it to operate the CMMS?
-If the software is not user-friendly, technicians, operations, and others will not use it properly (or at all).
+If the end users are finding it difficult, adoption may not be as straightforward.
 Request a free trial from CMMS vendors and see for yourself how simple it is to use.

 - What are the processes for implementation, training, and support?
 You and your team will require assistance in setting up and using the software.
-Examine how much assistance CMMS providers provide for setup, training, and support resources (digital help center, training videos, customer support, etc.).
+Examine the kind and extent of support your CMMS provider is ready to extend during the prior, during and after the adoption phase.

 - What’s next?
 Determine what the next steps would be if you decided on a CMMS today.
 Consider who should be notified and create a timeline for implementation.

 - What happens after it is implemented?
 Implementing software is only the first step on your path to CMMS success.
-You must decide how to track results, ensure that the system is properly used, onboard new employees, and scale for growth.
+You must outline a way to track results, ensure everyone is using it as intended and new members are added as your team grows.
 Inquire with potential vendors about the support and resources they provide after implementation.

 Why i4T Maintenance is the best CMMS Software?